AlabamaMike/getdata-project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Scripts
+The run_analysis.R script runs all the steps necessary to create the two datasets described in the project requirements.
+This script requires the plyr library to be installed.
+The script downloads the dataset to a local directory when it is run, and doesn't require the user to have downloaded the data prior to the analysis.